timroelofs123/face_reaging/README.md

 The training dataset should consist of folders where each folder contains images of one person, where the filename indicates the age, e.g. `person1/10.jpg` is _person1_ at age 10 and `person1/20.jpg` is the same person at age 20.

-To finetune a model using the pre-trained models, one can download the U-Net and discriminator models from [HuggingFace](https://huggingface.co/timroelofs123/face_re-aging).
+To finetune a model using the pre-trained models, one can download the U-Net and discriminator models from [Hugging Face](https://huggingface.co/timroelofs123/face_re-aging).